MikhailNikitin-Dropper/ComplexNum/README.md

-# ComplexNum - basic class num with assert-based tests
+# ComplexNum - basic class of complex number with assert-based tests